 Vague input produces vague output.
 That's not a flaw in the AI — it's a reflection of what you gave it.
 The pattern in every prompt above is the same: specify the target audience, include relevant context, define the tone, set a format constraint, and tell it what not to do (don't say "just checking in," don't start with "Introducing").

 The prompts in this article are a starting point.
-The 25-prompt library in the course covers every major workflow an agent runs — from listing audits to buyer consultation prep to transaction coordination summaries — with tested, copy-paste-ready versions you can use immediately and adapt over time.
+If you want the smaller paid shortcut, the BrokerCanvas Prompt Pack gives you ready-to-use prompts for follow-up, listings, communication, marketing support, and workflow tasks.
 If you want help turning prompts into repeatable team workflows, start with an AI training workshop or an implementation sprint.

 Go deeper